Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 What is paclitaxel protein-bound?

-Paclitaxel protein-bound is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Paclitaxel protein-bound is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Paclitaxel protein-bound is used in the treatment of breast cancer, lung cancer, and pancreatic cancer.